SENSAAS/sensaas/docs/index.rst

 You may have to run the script as follows:
 ::
 	python meta-sensaas.py examples/IMATINIB.sdf examples/IMATINIB_parts.sdf

+.. note:: Don't worry if you get the following warning from Open3D: "*Open3D WARNING KDTreeFlann::SetRawData Failed due to no data.*".
+It is observed with conda on windows.

 Here, the source file IMATINIB_parts.sdf contains 3 substructures that are aligned (**moved**) on the target file IMATINIB.sdf (**that does not move**)

 Outputs are: